Chart Color Schemes

 Toongabbie - West shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high in Toongabbie West, with 31.6% of residents currently enrolled in formal education, including primary (10.7%), secondary (7.3%), and tertiary (6.1%) levels.
-The area's educational provision includes Toongabbie Christian College and Metella Road Public School, which collectively serve 1,880 students.
-Toongabbie West demonstrates above-average socio-educational conditions, with an Index of Community Socio-Educational Advantage (ICSEA) score of 1094.
+Vocational pathways account for 24.8% of qualifications among those aged 15 and above, with advanced diplomas making up 10.0% and certificates 14.8%.
+Educational participation is high in the area, with 31.6% of residents currently enrolled in formal education as of 2021.
+This includes 10.7% in primary education, 7.3% in secondary education, and 6.1% pursuing tertiary education.
+Two schools serve the educational needs of Toongabbie-West: Toongabbie Christian College and Metella Road Public School, with a combined student population of 1,880 as of 2021.
+The area demonstrates above-average socio-educational conditions, with an ICSEA score of 1094.
 The educational mix in the area includes one primary school and one K-12 school.

 Frequently Asked Questions - Education